Peripli/specification/api.md

 As per the OSB API terminology a service offering represents the advertisement of a service that a service broker supports.
 Service Manager MUST expose a management API of the service offerings offered by the registered service brokers.

 The Service Manager MAY add, remove, or change Service Offerings details.
-For example, the Service Manager MAY replace the `description` field value with a translation based on the `Accept-Language` HTTP request header.
-It MAY also add a [`description--i18n` field](#localization) or do other changes.
+For example, the Service Manager MAY replace the `metadata.displayName` or `description` field value with translations based on the `Accept-Language` HTTP request header.
+It MAY also add a [`metadata.displayName--i18n` field](#localization) or [`description--i18n` field](#localization) or do other changes.
 That is, Service Offering object returned by the Service Manager MAY differ from the one provided by the upstream Service Broker.

 ### Fetching a Service Offering